-1.1.7-J – Accurately detect perfect marks

-Scanners must detect marks that conform to manufacturer specifications.
+The voting system must have the capability to provide a report of the mark detection thresholds that have been used to program the scanner so that the information is available upon request.

+Discussion

+Manufacturers must not make their specifications proprietary; auditors must be able to understand what and what does not constitute a valid voter mark on a particular scanner.

-1.1.7-K – Accurately detect imperfect marks
+1.1.6-H – Accurately detect imperfect marks

-Scanners must detect a 1 mm thick line that:
+The voting system must detect a 1 mm thick line that:

-is made with a #2 pencil that crosses the entirety of the contest option position on its long axis,
+is made with a #2 pencil that crosses the entirety of the contest option position on its long axis;

-is centered on the contest option position
+is centered on the contest option position; and

-is as dark as can practically be made with a #2 pencil
+is as dark as can practically be made with a #2 pencil.